 You need to soak your paper in warm water for at least an hour.
 This is really a guess as that is how long I soaked mine and it worked really well.

 After an hour take some of the soaked paper, add some more water and pulp it.
 I used a stick blender in a glass and did it in several batches.

 Now is the time to add in your seeds.
 I used a selection of annuals that should germinate out in the garden in spring without too much assistance.

 Now gently remove the paper from the frame and place it somewhere flat to dry.
-Note that this can take up to 2 days.
+Note that this can take up to 2 days depending on how warn and dry it is.
 Now you can add more pulp to the frame and make another sheet.

 I made some blue paper and some pink paper for a bit of variety.
 I left them for two days to dry and I also cleaned up my frame so that I can use it again.

 Once the seed paper is dry you can use it to make whatever crafts you like.
 I used mine to make gift tags which you could also use as bookmarks.
 I simply cut the paper into rectangles, punched a hole in one end of each and fastened some threads of embroidery silk through them.

 When you are ready to plant the seeds you can tear up the paper and spread it where you want the flowers to grow.